cybercongress/cybertensor-developer-docs/docs/yuma-consensus.md

 # Yuma Consensus

-The Bittensor API is designed to enable subnet owners to write their own incentive mechanisms.
+The Cybertensor API is designed to enable subnet owners to write their own incentive mechanisms.
 These incentive mechanisms allow the subnet validators to express their own subjective preferences about what the network should learn.
 Such an approach:

 1. Facilitates the economic market in which producers (subnet miners) are constantly driven to make their knowledge output more useful in terms of speed, intelligence and diversity.
-2. And also decentralizes Bittensor's governance across multiple diverse stakeholders, ensuring that no single group has full control over what is learned.
+2. And also decentralizes Cybertensor's governance across multiple diverse stakeholders, ensuring that no single group has full control over what is learned.

 ## Weights